SoftUni-Internal/interactive-content/EN/01-Components/05-Lifcycle-Hooks.md

 `ngOnInit()` executes once on a component initialization.

-It executes after data-bound properties are displayed and when input properties are set.
+It executes **after data-bound properties are displayed** and when input properties are set.

-It will still execute regardless of whether or not implements "OnInit" is included in the class definition.
+It will still execute **regardless of whether or not** implements "**OnInit**" is included in the class definition.

 `ngOnDestroy()` gets called when a component is about to be destroyed.